Trick #3: HTTPS with OSPI and Raspberry Pi

 3. Edit configuration:

 Delete all lines and use this configuration.
-You may have to adjust the two digits with "RASPI" with the name of your Raspberry Pi.
+You may need to customize the two digits with “RASPI” with the name of your Raspberry Pi.

 server {